February 20, 2024

 For example, customers should know that charging EVs during off-peak hours can ease the stress on the grid.
 The Pacific Gas & Electric Company estimated in 2019 that if 30% of EV owners charged their vehicles during off-peak times, only 15% of Bay Area feeders would need to be upgraded instead of 60%.
 Utilities can incentivize sustainable EV charging practices by implementing time-of-use pricing policies.

-Bidirectional chargers, which leverage the EV’s battery to send power back to the grid during peak hours or outages, are another game-changer in building a more resilient grid — considering they turn EVs into an additional storage system on wheels.
+Bidirectional charging, which leverages the EV’s battery to send power back to the grid during peak hours or outages, is another game-changer in building a more resilient grid — considering it turns EVs into an additional storage system on wheels.

 Utilities can offer customers digital tools to drive further engagement in demand response programs.
 Such tools can provide real-time data on energy prices, charging availability, and grid conditions, allowing customers to make informed decisions.